DARTH-LAL/project-Data-Analysis-individual-Ajneya-Lal/README.md

-# Group 20 - CCC
+# Individual Project - Ajneya Lal

 ## Milestone 1

-Details for Milestone are available on Canvas (left sidebar, Course Project).

 ## Describe your topic/interest in about 150-200 words